 Chaining solves some of these issues: indeed, as it allows for a more natural reading direction left to right when identifying the sequence of call, arguments are naturally grouped together with their respective function call, and it provides a way of untangling deep nesting.
-However, executing consecutive operations using chaining has its own set of challenges when used.
-In order to use chaining, the API of the code being called has to be designed to allow for chaining.
+However, executing consecutive operations using chaining has its own set of challenges.
+To use chaining, the API of the code being called has to be designed to allow for chaining.
 This is not always the case however, making use of chaining when it has not been specifically designed for can be very difficult.
 There are also concepts in JavaScript not supported when using chaining, such as arithmetic operations, literals, await expressions, yield expressions and so on.
-This proves to be a significant downside of chaining, as it only allows for function calls when used, and if one wants to allow for use of other concepts temporary variables have to be used.
+This is because all of these concept would "break the chain", and one would have to use temporary variables.

 '''

-// Chaining calls
+1 // Chaining calls

-function1().function2().function3();
+2 function1().function2().function3();

+3

-// Chaining calls with multiple arguments
+4 // Chaining calls with multiple arguments

-function1(value1).function2().function3(value2).function4();
+5 function1(value1).function2().function3(value2).function4();

 '''

-The Pipeline proposal[17] aims to combine the benefits of these two styles without the challenges each method faces.
+The "Pipeline" proposal aims to combine the benefits of these two styles without the challenges each method faces.
 The main benefit of the proposal is to allow for a similar style to chaining when chaining has not been specifically designed to be applicable.
 The essential idea is to use syntactic sugar to change the writing order of the calls without influencing the API of the functions.
 Doing so will allow each call to come in the direction of left to right, while still maintaining the modularity of deeply nested function calls.

 The proposal introduces a pipe operator, which takes the result of an expression on the left, and pipes it into an expression on the right.
 The location of where the result is piped to is where the topic token is located.
-All the specifics of the exact token used as a topic token and exactly what operator will be used as the pipe operator might be subject to change, and is currently under discussion [6].
+All the specifics of the exact token used as a topic token and exactly what operator will be used as the pipe operator might be subject to change, and is currently under discussion [7].